sunmy2019/npan/README.md

 Broken TCP connection now supportted.
 It means you don't have to start a TCP connection with handshakes.

+`include/npan.h` is user interface.
+There are two demos in `demos/` demostrating how the library should be used.
+Linking to npan should do.

 ### Physical Layer

 * Ethernet v2